openstack/training-guides/doc/upstream-training/source/17-commit-message.rst

 ===================================

 - Lines limited to 72 characters
-- Explaination of issue being solved and why it should be fixed
+- Explanation of issue being solved and why it should be fixed
 - Explain how problem is solved
 - Other possible content
     - Does it improve code structure?